Helps you start new renovation projects, and the experts to finish them.

 The Ireno journey started about two years ago.
 Former building contractor Jesper Zandin and entrepreneur Peter Östling had started talking about creating a digital service that could simplify the renovation process for both contractors and homeowners.
 One that in a structured manner would approach property renovation projects in a blockchain-like fashion.

 Jesper was already familiar with Prototyp and reached out in hope of us being able to help them bring contractors and homeowners closer together.
 Jesper and Peter already had a clear vision of what problems needed to be solved and an idea of how to solve them.
-They suggested we create an MVP and a well-groomed technical structure on how to standardise the approach of property renovation.
+They suggested we create an MVP (Minimum Viable Product) and a well-groomed technical structure on how to standardise the approach of property renovation.

 To us at Prototyp it sounded like an exciting and well needed project, and the fact that we were meant to build the project from scratch and bring it all the way to launch made it even more interesting.
 We nominated Fredrik Hasselgren as tech lead, who immediately was up for the task.
 Him, Jesper and Peter we’re all really excited to get started and the project was booted summer 2019.

 “Early on we felt confident working with Prototyp as they had a good understanding of the challenges that come with being a startup.
 A strong team spirit emerged from day one, and everyone, no matter what company, was working towards the same goal with great dedication.” – Jesper Zandin, Ireno

 Tech lead/Developer, Prototyp

 Prior to the project we had identified a number of construction contracts that potentially would’ve been necessary to integrate on the platform, but after thorough evaluation, the Ireno team decided that the only contract necessary to digitize was the ABS 18.